ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 ---

-Exploring `pdf` file makes us realize that `flag3` is probably hiding within the file itself.
+For the third flag, I had to dig into the `pdf` file.
+It seemed like the flag was hidden inside it.
 ![pdf](https://github.com/ladybuginthemug/ladybuginthemug.github.io/assets/88084724/9c4dc63e-f195-447a-9610-af8e1fc77f91)

-Using `exiftool` on that pdf file will reveal the answer
+ Using `exiftool` on the pdf revealed the hidden info.

 ```bash
 ExifTool Version Number         : 12.67